-You must aways follow any relevant Health and Safety regulations and codes of practice.
+You must always follow any relevant Health and Safety regulations and codes of practice.

-If your two sees you working in a way that is unsafe for yourself or others, they will ask you to proconmediately, and tell you why.
+If your tutor sees you working in a way that is unsafe for yourself or others, they will ask you to stop immediately, and tell you why.
 Your tutor will not be able to reassess you until they are sure you are ready for assessment and can work safely.

-.
 Presentation of work